idslme/.github/profile/README.md

 * MetaMapp: mapping and visualizing metabolomic data by integrating information from biochemical pathways and chemical and mass spectral similarity.
 Barupal DK, Haldiya PK, Wohlgemuth G, Kind T, Kothari SL, Pinkerton KE, Fiehn O.  BMC Bioinformatics.
 2012 May 16;13:99. doi: 10.1186/1471-2105-13-99.

 ## Funding
-NIEHS ( U24ES035386 ) for the Exposome Correlation and Interpretation Database (ECID) [2023-2028] PIs Dinesh Barupal and Susan Teitelbaum
+* NIEHS ( U24ES035386 ) for the Exposome Correlation and Interpretation Database (ECID) [2023-2028] PIs Dinesh Barupal and Susan Teitelbaum.
-Lab is contributing to several other NIH-funded projects (P30ES023515, U2CES026561, U2CES026555, U2CES030859, R01ES033688, UL1TR004419, R35ES030435, R01ES032831, UH3OD023337)
+* Lab is contributing to several other NIH-funded projects (P30ES023515, U2CES026561, U2CES026555, U2CES030859, R01ES033688, UL1TR004419, R35ES030435, R01ES032831, UH3OD023337)

 ## Contribution guidelines:
-Most of our software are written in the R programming language.
+* Most of our software are written in the R and Python programming languages.
 For online tools, we are using the ReactJS framework.
 Submit your request to contribute to IDSL.ME codebase to dinesh.barupal@mssm.edu .
 Significant contributions will be credited with authorship in future manuscripts.

-For US persons, [Mount Sinai Volunteer Research Program](https://www.mountsinai.org/locations/mount-sinai/about/volunteer/student-research) can be interesting.
+## Positions
+* We are always looking for bioinformatics programmers, post-doc fellows in metabolomics/exposomics/toxicology, data curators (omics, literature, biomonitoring), data science analysts.
+Reach out to dinesh.barupal@mssm.edu with your CV.